5 Steps to Beautiful Stacked Area Charts in Python

 Towards Data Science

-Electricity Production by in the US — by Author
+Electricity Production by the US — Image by Author

-Telling a compelling story with data gets way easier when the charts supporting this very story are clear, self-explanatory and visually pleasing to the audience.
+Telling a compelling story with gets way easier when the charts supporting this very story are clear, self-explanatory and visually pleasing to the .

 Great data poorly presented will not catch the attention it deserves while poor data presented in a slick way will easily be discredited.